Snapchat/KeyDB-docs/docs/security.md

 In this case, it is possible to either rename or completely shadow commands from the command table.
-This feature is available as a statement that can be used inside the redis.conf configuration file.
+This feature is available as a statement that can be used inside the keydb.conf configuration file.
 For example:

     rename-command CONFIG b840fc02d524045429941cc15f59e41cb7be6c52